Forney High School

 Forney High School is a public secondary school located in Forney, Texas, United States.
 It is one of two high schools in the Forney Independent School District which serves Forney, Talty, the small Kaufman County portion of Mesquite, and some surrounding unincorporated areas of Kaufman County.
 Because of immense growth over the past years, a bond was approved to begin construction of a second high school in May 2007.
 US Highway 80 serves as the boundary between the two high schools.
 Beginning in 2009, North Forney High School only housed freshmen and sophomores so the first graduating class will be in 2012.

-In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.
+In 2022–23, the school was rated by the Texas Education Agency as follows: 85 (B) overall, 84 (B) for Student Achievement, 83 (B) for School Progress, and 87 (B) for Closing the Gaps.

 Activities

 Forney High School has several award-winning organizations including track and field, powerlifting, football, drill team, UIL academic teams, Special Olympics teams, band, and choir.
 City Bank Stadium is one of the few high school football stadiums in the country with privately owned naming rights.
 FHS varsity football, soccer, and track compete in the stadium.
 The school won its first state championship in history in June 2018 when the softball team defeated Richmond Foster 4-1.

 In 2014, Forney High School was recognized as having a certified Project Lead the Way high school engineering program.